Schools and associations

 Technical support

-We provide technical guidance for the teacher and students, advice in coming up with the design and body concept and in building the car, and support before and during the competitions.
+We provide technical guidance for the teacher and students, advice in the creation of the design and body concept and in building the car, and support before and during the competitions.

 Races